MullaAhmed/reddit-marketer/README.md

 ## 🆘 Support

 For issues and questions:
-1. Check the documentation in `app/README.md`
+1. Check the API documentation at `/docs`
-2. Review the API documentation at `/docs`
+2. Review the health check endpoints
+3. Check application logs for detailed error information
-3. Create an issue on GitHub with detailed information
+4. Create an issue on GitHub with detailed information

 ## 🔄 Version History

-- **v2.0.0**: Refactored architecture with 30% code reduction
+- **v2.0.0**: Clean architecture with modular design
 - **v1.0.0**: Initial release with basic campaign functionality

 ---